unioslo/zabbix-auto-config/README.md

 ### Development

+Following the instructions in [Quick start](#quick-start) will get you up and running with a local development environment where all dependencies are installed and ready to use.
+If you choose not to use the provided Visual Studio Code Development Container, you can set up the development environment manually.
+Here's how.

+#### Local development environment

 We use [uv](https://docs.astral.sh/uv/getting-started/installation/) to manage the development environment.
 The following instructions assume that you have uv installed.

 Install the development dependencies: